 The store will sell brands such as Annie’s homegrown organic snacks, locally prepared foods, as well as other artisanal products Marsha finds, like a chocolate sauce made in Wilmette.

-“I pay a very, obsessively compulsive close attention to what’s been going on with food, what I have in my own kitchen what I and my family like to eat,” Marsha said.
+“I pay a very, very, very, obsessively compulsive close attention to what’s been going on with food, what I have in my own kitchen what I and my family like to eat,” Marsha said.

-That was one of the main reasons that Marsha, a former pastry chef and her husband Ray decided to open up a grocery store when they discovered Demas Fine Foods on Linden Ave. was closing.
+That was one of the main reasons that Marsha, a former pastry chef and her husband Ray decided to open up a grocery store when they discovered on Linden Ave. was closing.

 Fulfilling a Passion

-It only took the couple only a week to decide that they wanted to start a grocery store in the former Demas Fine Foods location after first hearing it was closing in August 2011.
+It only took the couple only a week to decide that they wanted to start a grocery store in the former location after first hearing it was closing in August 2011.

 “The original idea for Artisanal was to create a neighborhood grocery store offering various foods and products that we wanted to have in our home, principally products by artisans,” Marsha said.

-The idea wasn’t new, the couple had wanted to dedicate a whole floor of a galleria Ray owns in Andersonville (Chicago) to artisanal food, but only ended up putting a couple of artisanal products, such as home-made toffee and chocolate.
+The idea wasn’t new, the couple had wanted to dedicate a whole floor of an artist gallery Ray owns in Chicago to artisanal food, but only ended up putting a couple of artisanal products, such as home-made toffee and chocolate.

 Now that a space was available, Marsha said it was perfect timing to fulfill her love of food.
 Plus the 20-year Wilmette residents felt the Linden Avenue block could do with some revitalizing.